Shah06/EasyWebServer/README.md

+# EasyWebServer is now DEPRECATED
+A newer, more powerful web server can be found at shah06/butler

 ## What is Easy Web Server?
 Easy Web Server is a simple web server written in Java, as a hobby project.
 Usage of Easy Web Server without permission is forbidden.
 Please contact atharvashah123 at gmail dot com for any inquiries regarding usage.